7 Little-Known High Net Worth Tax Strategies to Save Big Money

 Another set of strategies can be developed using trusts and other estate planning tools.
 Here are three such tax minimization strategies and several types of trusts you can make use of.
 These sorts of strategies give you other options besides just withdrawing the money, while preserving more control of what happens to your wealth.

-If you are interested in understand these strategies in greater depth, click here to talk to one of our wealth managers today.
+If you are interested in understanding these strategies in greater depth, click here to talk to one of our wealth managers today.

 6. Don’t Leave Your Tax Deferred Accounts to Heirs